 - Imbalance of the muscles.
 Tendonitis can be caused by the unequal pull of muscles on your patellar tendon.

-Patellar Tendonitis and Stem Cell Therapy
+Patellar Tendonitis and Regenerative Therapy

 At Spine Correction Center, we like to exhaust every natural, non-invasive, non-surgical, non-pharmaceutical option for your treatment before we resort to other options.
-Stem Cell Therapy offers another treatment option that can keep you out of surgery and reduce your pain.
+Cellular Therapy offers another treatment option that can keep you out of surgery and reduce your pain.
 With the strides we have made in healthcare and science, alternative patellar tendonitis treatments are now available that can eliminate your knee pain with an in-office injection procedure.

 Alternative Patellar Tendonitis Treatment

 - Hot and Cold Therapy.
 Used to help reduce pain and inflammation.